Kamchatka Sled Dog

 The Kamchatka Sled Dog (Камчатская ездовая собака) is a rare landrace of sled laika developed by the Itelmen and Koryak people of Kamchatka, Russia.
 There are currently efforts underway to revive the breed.
-A standard for the Kamchatka Sled Dog was approved by the Russian Federation of Service Dog Breeding in February of 1992.
+A standard for the Kamchatka Sled Dog was approved by the Russian Federation of Service Dog Breeding in February 1992.

 Description

 Kamchatka sled dogs in front of a Koryak house in 1901.
 Photo taken by Norman Buxton during the Jesup North Pacific Expedition.

 Kamchatka Sled Dogs are large, hardy, cold tolerant dogs with a thick double coat capable of withstanding high winds and extreme temperatures.
 The dog has a strong, elongated frame with long legs capable of pulling heavy loads with minimal care over long distances in deep snow.
 Color is most often black, dark or light grey, with prick ears and oblique yellow, brown or blue eyes.
 Dogs should display sexual dimorphism.

 Kamchatka Sled Dogs are loyal and intelligent dogs who are friendly to people.
 They generally do not bark and are too friendly to be used as guard dogs.
 Like other sled dogs, they are capable of navigating trail despite blizzard conditions.
 Traditionally, Kamchatka Sled Dogs are fed salmon, often every other day.
 This may be supplemented by human food scraps, seal blubber or store-bought dog food.
 The dogs have a high prey drive and are noted to attack reindeer, a staple livestock of the region.

 A standard was established in 1992; however, due to length of the Kamchatka peninsula, there is significant variation along the peninsula.
 Many populations of Kamchatka sled dogs are still maintained as a landrace using traditional methods including the occasional outcrossing to produce wolfdogs.